zhengshuai1001/JiKouCompany/README.md

 On your journey through life, make sure your biography has at least one extraordinary chapter.

 Anyone who stops learning is old.

+If you want to go fast, go alone.
+If you want to go far, bring others along.